A Different Life

 Go to Expert Advice

-The newly appointed Associate Dean for Recruitment, Dr Helen
+into CT1.
+The Associate Dean for Recruitment, Dr Helen Bruce,

-slightly increased in August 2016.
-An inspiring start to
+increased in August 2016.
+An inspiring start to the academic year,

 The potential to increase recruitment lies not

-things you can do to support and promote recruitment into
+what simple things you can do to support and promote recruitment

 If you have any queries regarding the Recruitment Strategy,

-delivery of the Recruitment Strategy.
-Find out more about
+coordinate delivery of the Recruitment Strategy.
+Find out more

 Access resources to support initiatives